 - a.
 The RxBroadcastFrame state shall be entered on one of the following conditions: - 1.
 From the RxNothing state, when an SBF is received. - 2.
-From the RxIdleFrame state, when an SBF is received. - 3.
-From the RxFrameFlush state, when the flush was caused by an SBF. - b.
-When in the RxBroadcastFrame state the Data Word Identification state machine shall initiate the following actions: - 1.
-Indicate that data words being received belong to a broadcast frame. - c.
-The Data Word Identification state machine shall leave the RxBroadcastFrame state on one of the following conditions, which shall be evaluated in the order given: - 1.
-When an EDF is received, move to the RxFrameError state. - 2.
-When an SDF, SBF, SIF or RXERR is received, move to the RxFrameFlush state. - 3.
-When an EBF is received, move to the RxNothing state. - d.
+From the RxIdleFrame state, when an SBF is received. - When in the RxBroadcastFrame state the Data Word Identification state b. machine shall initiate the following actions: - 1.
+Indicate that data words being received belong to a broadcast frame. - 2.
+Count the number of data words being received. - Data Word Identification state machine shall leave the c.
+RxBroadcastFrame state on one of the following conditions, which shall be evaluated in the order given: - 1.
+When an RXERR is received, move to the RxNothing state. - 2.
+When a CRC error is detected, move to the RxNothing state. - 3.
+When a sequence error is detected, move to the RxNothing state. - 4.
+When an EBF is received, move to the RxNothing state. - 5.
+When an SDF, SIF or EDF is received (Frame Error) move to the RxNothing state. - d.
 The RxBroadcastFrame state is summarised in Table 5-14.

 Table 5-14 RxBroadcastFrame State State RxBroadcastFrame Entry From the RxNothing state, when an SBF is received.
 From the RxIdleFrame state, when an SBF is received.
-From the RxFrameFlush state, when the flush was caused by an SBF.
 Action Indicate that data words being received belong to a broadcast frame.
-Exit When an EDF is received, move to the RxFrameError state.
-When an SDF, SBF, SIF or RXERR is received, move to the
+Count the number of data words being received.
+Exit When an RXERR is received, move to the RxNothing state.
+When a CRC error is detected, move to the RxNothing state.
+When a sequence error is detected, move to the RxNothing state.

-RxFrameFlush state.
 When an EBF is received, move to the RxNothing state.
+When an SDF, SIF or EDF is received (Frame Error) move to the RxNothing state.